 Taking Your Child with ADHD or Asperger’s on a Road Trip

-There’s nothing like a good old-fashioned road trip to bring a family closer together – wind in your hair, favorite songs on the radio, watching the countryside pass by one mile at a time.
+There’s nothing like a good old-fashioned road trip to bring a family closer together – wind in your hair, favorite songs on the radio, watching the countryside pass one mile at a time.
 Thousands of families will be traveling the highways this summer, dropping their children off at summer camp, coming together for a family vacation, or just experiencing the thrill of the open road.

 Before You Leave!

 As with all road trips, planning a vacation with a child with Asperger’s, ADHD, or other special needs requires preparation and planning.
 Many children, especially those with special needs, have a hard time with transitions.
 Needless to say, a road trip can be a major transition.
 But like any transition, appropriate planning can make it successful.

 A helpful strategy is to involve your child in planning and preparing process.
 Whether it is looking up online directions or buying a new swimsuit, the more involvement they can have before a trip, the better.

 Before you leave, hold a family meeting about the trip.
 Include maps and calendars, so every family member can offer ideas, discuss concerns and special requests, and understand the itinerary.
 If your child has particular sensory issues, be careful in choosing your destination (amusement parks, loud concerts, etc.) to avoid overloading him with experiences he won’t enjoy.
 Research your destination online so your child has a visual image of how the trip will be.

 Scheduling is important not only to stay on track with your road trip plans, but to provide a sense of predictability.
 For a child with Asperger’s, ADHD, or other special needs, structure is just as important on the road as it is in the classroom at school, at camp, or anywhere else.